Efficient Group Lasso Regularized Rank Regression with Simulation-Based Tuning: Introduction

-Motivated by these limitations, our goal is to design an efficient solver that addresses the regularized rank regression problem, with the group lasso regularized case \eqref{mod:rankgrouplasso0} being a notable example, preserving the fast linear convergence properties of proximal point algorithms (or, equivalently, dual augmented Lagrangian methods) without the complexity of such a heavy triple-loop design.
+Motivated by these limitations, our goal is to design an efficient solver that addresses the regularized rank regression problem, with the group Lasso regularized case \eqref{mod:rankgrouplasso0} being a notable example, preserving the fast linear convergence properties of proximal point algorithms (or, equivalently, dual augmented Lagrangian methods) without the complexity of such a heavy triple-loop design.
 To this end, we develop a proximal augmented Lagrangian method (PALM) for solving the dual of \eqref{mod:rankgrouplasso0}, equipped with a semismooth Newton (SSN) solver for the resulting subproblems.
-By augmenting the dual with a proximal term, PALM regularizes the subproblems and eliminates the singularity issue, enabling effective SSN updates which can fully exploit second-order sparsity for rapid local convergence.
-This yields a framework that retains the desirable convergence behavior of proximal point type methods while avoiding the complexity of PPMM.
-In addition, unlike subsampling or resampling strategies such as the incomplete U-statistic approach \citep{Wang2020ATR, Fan2020commentATR}, we reformulate the rank loss term as a weighted ordered lasso, which reduces the per-iteration complexity from $\mathcal{O}(n^2)$ to $\mathcal{O}(n \log n)$ and simultaneously facilitates efficient computation of the proximal mapping and the generalized Hessian.
-Together, these contributions yield a practical and theoretically grounded solver for high-dimensional regularized rank regression with structured sparsity.
+By augmenting the dual with a proximal term, PALM regularizes the subproblems and eliminates the singularity issue, enabling effective SSN updates which can fully exploit second-order sparsity for highly efficient computation.
+Notably, existing superlinear convergence results for PALM \citep{li2020asymptotically} rely on a local error bound condition of the KKT residual mapping, which is not readily verifiable in our setting due to the non-polyhedral group Lasso regularizer.
+We instead establish the metric subregularity of the KKT residual mapping, under which superlinear convergence of the proposed algorithm follows.
+The proof of this property is highly nontrivial in the present setting and, to the best of our knowledge, has not been established in the existing literature.
+As a byproduct, our analysis also yields the metric subregularity of the KKT mapping associated with the group Lasso regularizer, which may be of independent interest for PALM-type methods in structured sparsity problems.
+On the computational side, unlike subsampling or resampling strategies \citep{Wang2020ATR, Fan2020commentATR}, we reformulate the rank loss term as a weighted ordered Lasso, which reduces the per-iteration complexity from $\mathcal{O}(n^2)$ to $\mathcal{O}(n \log n)$ and simultaneously facilitates efficient computation of the proximal mapping and the generalized Hessian.
+Together, these yield a practical and theoretically grounded solver for high-dimensional regularized rank regression with structured sparsity.

+Extensive numerical experiments demonstrate that the proposed estimator a\-chieves strong statistical accuracy and robustness across a range of data-generating scenarios.
+In particular, we compare against a variety of competitive baselines, including least-squares and rank-based estimators with Lasso or group Lasso regularization, as well as robust group Lasso methods based on Huber and quantile losses.
+Regarding computational performance, we benchmark our proposed algorithm against the state-of-the-art PPMM method, and show that our algorithm achieves significantly improved computational efficiency.